Giant-Size X-Men: Plot

 The story opens in medias res, with Professor X recruiting a new team of X-Men, to rescue the original X-Men (Marvel Girl, Iceman and Angel, plus X-Men recruits Havok and Polaris), who had disappeared on a mission to the island of Krakoa, with only their leader Cyclops escaping.
 The new team consists of Sunfire and Banshee, who had been introduced in earlier X-Men comics; Wolverine, who had made his first appearance in The Incredible Hulk #181 (Oct.
 1974); and the newly created Storm, Nightcrawler, Colossus, and Thunderbird.
 These members are gathered from all over the world, and Professor X uses his telepathic powers to teach them all English so that they can communicate with each other.

 The team soon learns that Krakoa is not just an island, but a giant mutant as well.
-Despite personality clashes among the individual members, as well as a fatality, the new team succeeds in rescuing the old X-Men and destroying the entity by shooting it into outer space with Polaris' power.
+Despite personality clashes among the individual members, the new team succeeds in rescuing the old X-Men and destroying the entity by shooting it into outer space with Polaris' power.
 The issue ends by posing the question of the future of a 13-member X-Men team.

 The later storyline "Deadly Genesis" offers a ret-con of this story, which tells how Professor X had initially recruited a different team before the events in this issue.